Paul-Hebert/local-branch/README.md

 The latest draft of local branch can be viewed here: http://localbranch.org/

+You can view reports on the data at: http://localbranch.org/misc/combination_tests.php

 More Tasks
 ----------
 * Find better position for maps on plant pages